 Corruption in Albany is corrosive.
 Money distorts priorities and erodes our faith in government.

 I will work to close off every pathway between corporate money and public officials, with zero tolerance.
 We can’t make progress on any other issue until we have fair and equal representation.

 I will fight for real economic consequences for corporations that benefit from criminal corruption.
 If a corporate executive is caught bribing a public official, that corporation's business with the state should be terminated, and all state permits and contracts revoked.

 In addition, I support legislation to end the many legal forms of corruption that pervade Albany.
 Pay-to-play laws must be extended to prohibit campaign donations from individuals and businesses seeking to do business with the state.
 And the LLC loophole, which allows unlimited, untraceable cash donations to individual politicians, must be closed.

 Fixing our corrupt system starts with electing representatives who represent all of the people they serve, not just the wealthy and well-connected.
 Public service is a solemn promise that I take seriously.
-I have never accepted any corporate campaign donations and never will.
+In my run for NY State Senate, I have not accepted any corporate or LLC campaign donations, and I never will.
 My sole responsibility is to the people I represent.